 Before either of those long-held and very popular events, the Municipality will be hosting the official unveiling of Meaford’s new Indigenous crosswalk as part of celebrating National Truth and Reconciliation Day.
 The event is to take place at 9:30 a.m. on Friday, September 30, at the newly painted crossing outside Meaford Hall.

 If you’ve been in the urban area of Meaford in the past few weeks you have no doubt noticed the numerous scarecrow displays married with cornstalk decorations embellishing the lamp posts, signalling that the town is ready for this year’s Scarecrow Invasion & Family Festival, which is set to kick off at 6 p.m. on Friday, September 30, with the traditional Scarecrow Parade.

 As is customary, the hundreds, and sometimes thousands, of onlookers will follow the parade to the Rotary Harbour Pavilion where the family festival will kick into high gear.

-The huge craft show is another annual event that has grown in size and popularity over its more than 35-year history.
-From its humble beginnings in 1983, the Apple Harvest Craft Show has grown to be one of the largest in southern Ontario, and it attracts roughly 200 artisans who feature a wide range of arts and crafts items, with a little something for everyone.
+The huge craft show is another annual event that has grown in size and popularity over its nearly 40-year history.
+From its humble beginnings in 1983, the Apple Harvest Craft Show has grown to be one of the largest in southern Ontario.
+It attracts roughly 200 artisans who feature a wide range of arts and crafts items, with a little something for everyone.
 The event has become a popular early holiday shopping destination for many in search of unique gifts for special people on their lists.

 If big events aren’t your scene, don’t forget that the Net Shed is still open, and with the cooler weather approaching, now is a good time to stock up on books for the winter.
 What better way to do so than to support the Friends of the Meaford Library?